Bachelor of Science in Architectural Technology CW407

+Architectural Technology refers to the technical design and expertise used in the increasingly complex design process required for contemporary architecture.
 While architects are responsible for creating initial concepts and designs, architectural technologists are more concerned with the technical side of construction.
-Architectural technologists work closely with architects as part of the architect’s team, preparing working drawings, schedules and specifications.
-They also work with other building professionals on site surveys, building regulations, fire safety certificates and planning applications.
+Architectural technologists work closely with architects and other building professionals to resolve any potential design problems before construction starts.

-- Accredited by Royal Institute of the Architects of Ireland (RIAI) and The Chartered Institute of Architectural Technologists (CIAT).
+- Accredited by The Chartered Institute of Architectural Technologists (CIAT) and The Royal Institute of the Architects of Ireland (RIAI).

 - A studio-based technical design course with dedicated studio space for students of each year.

 - Students will acquire proficiency in Graphics, Computer Aided Design (CAD), Revit and Building Information Modelling (BIM).